NourBchini/NourBchini/README.md

 ## About

-I'm a Computer Science student with a full scholarship at Skidmore College, currently on semester abroad at Polytech (the Engineering School of the University of Montpellier).
+I'm a Computer Science student with a full scholarship at Skidmore College.
+In Spring 2026, I studied abroad at Polytech (the Engineering School of the University of Montpellier).
 I build at the intersection of **AI systems, machine learning research, and software engineering**.

 Most recently, I was an **AI Software Engineer Intern at QS Quacquarelli Symonds**, where I designed Claude-powered extraction pipelines that transform unstructured documents into structured data for international admissions workflows, and a **Software Engineer Intern at BIAT Innovation & Technology**, where I built a payments analytics dashboard and fraud-flagging logic for a 24-region banking network.